hattmt/renode_devstm32/README.md

 Use Renode for stm32s emulation, great tool which needs a lot of developpment but really promising !
+You can use it to virtually test all your code (and mmi screen frames ) in jenkins for exemple .

 Virtual debug on several boards , protocol sniffing, mmis screens emulation, buses (i2c/spi/canfd) , tests ,  ... :